zainrank70/Typerscript/README.md

 - Try using `Product` type alias for multiple variables and see code reusability
 - Experiment with optional properties: create a `Product` without `description` and see it's allowed
 - Try calling `calculateTotal()` with wrong object structure and observe type safety
+- Try implementing `displaycountry` method with wrong signature and see the type error
+- Experiment with method signatures: change the parameter or return type and see TypeScript catch errors
+- Try assigning an invalid role to `user1`: `user1.role = "invalid"` and see the type error
+- Try using a typo in enum: `Roles.ADMINN` and see TypeScript catch the error
+- Create a new user with `role: Roles.USER` and test the `isAdmin` function
+- Experiment with enum comparisons: try `user.role === "admin"` vs `user.role === Roles.ADMIN` and see the difference

 ## TypeScript Configuration